Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2025?

 - Cities of Tijuana and Tecate.

-Areas to avoid in Mexico
+Other areas to avoid in Mexico

-According to the recommendations of the French governments, canadien, Belgian, British, Swiss, here are the areas and cities to avoid in Mexico in 2024:
+According to the recommendations of the French governments, canadien, Belgian, British, Swiss, here are the areas and cities to avoid in Mexico in 2025:

 - Baja California North